bc-anaisabel/meta_analysis_climate_restor/README.md

 <p align="center">
   <img src="output/CMI_Abun_Diver_ext.png" width="800">
 </p>
- Figure 6.
-Scatterplot of recovery of diversity (A) and abundance (B) as a function of the largest CMI anomaly during the restoration relative to the historical normal
+<p align="center"> Figure 6.
+Scatterplot of recovery of diversity (A) and abundance (B) as a function of the largest CMI anomaly during the restoration relative to the historical normal </p>

  Climate extreme events are becoming more frequent and in particular severe droughts are already affecting forests' biodiversity and productivity [12].
 Hence it is not surprising that these events affect the success of restoration.
 However, these events are also getting more accurately predicted, and so knowing that there is a a strong association with restoration success, if a site has gone or will go through important drought events the restoration approach can contemplate for different conditions by adjusting the goals and choosing methods and species that are known to adapt to these conditions.